DrAdrianDC/Python-Programming/programs/Bayesian-Optimization/README.md

 \]

 The true minimum is at **(x₁, x₂) = (2, 3)** with **f(x₁, x₂) = 0**, and the goal of Bayesian Optimization is to find this point efficiently.

+### Requirements

+Install the dependencies using:

+pip install numpy scikit-optimize matplotlib